rufinogs/microservice_example/README.md

 # microservice_example
-microservices_example with Python using Django as the framework
+Example of a costumer microservice with Python using Django as the framework